dgasmith/opt_einsum/docs/source/index.rst

 opt_einsum
 ==========

-Optimized einsum can greatly reduce the overall execution time of einsum-like expressions by optimizing the expression's contraction order and dispatching many operations to canonical BLAS, cuBLAS, or other specialized routines.
+Optimized einsum can significantly reduce the overall execution time of einsum-like expressions by optimizing the expression's contraction order and dispatching many operations to canonical BLAS, cuBLAS, or other specialized routines.
-Optimized einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, Jax, and Autograd arrays.
+Optimized einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, JAX, and Autograd arrays as well as potentially any library which conforms to a standard API.

 Features
 ========